What Custom Utah Solar Looks Like

 There are several different areas in a home that are prone to air leaks.
 Energy.gov points out 18 common air leak areas on their website.
 Once you have discovered what areas of your home are leaking air, you can determine how to seal them.

 You might only need some new weather stripping and to calk a few gaps, or you might need to put insulation in between your walls or in the attic.
-One of the major air leak areas for Utah homeowners are windows.
+One of the major air leak areas for Utah homeowners is windows.

 Energy Efficient Window Treatments

 Since windows are transparent, they allow both light and heat to come through.
-If you don’t have energy efficient windows they can also let the air from your home escape.
+If you don’t have energy-efficient windows they can also let the air from your home escape.

-Solar with energy efficient upgrades enables better control of energy consumption, and therein greater customization.
+Solar with energy-efficient upgrades enables better control of energy consumption, and therein greater customization.
 This is the ideal way to customize your Utah solar installation.